eikek/fit4s/README.md

 - [x] add device to query
 - [x] fix fit parsing problems encountered when reading some older fenix5 files
   - were concatenated fit files where the latter contain HrMsg
+- remove hr data from fit files (so to upload without this data in them)
 - figure out how to decode HrMsg (reconstruct timestamps) and update records
 - scala3
 - document a bit